docelic/rsyncnow/README.md

 ## Extra notes

-Rsyncnow doesn't put any restrictions on the rsync options one can use in either find or sync phase.
+Rsyncnow doesn't put any restrictions on the rsync options one can use in either find or sync phase (options related to comparing/finding files, what to copy/sync, max bandwidth to use etc.).

 See a myriad of options available in [rsync man page](https://download.samba.org/pub/rsync/rsync.1)